alexbarcelo/docker-mailman3/README.md

 side, Mailman container expects to be able to reach a Postfix in the port 25.
 This typically means that the Postfix should have the Docker subnet as `mynetworks` and/or a properly configured `mydestination`.

+CAUTION: The `hostname` of the docker container is very important.
+The transport maps are done with the hostname of this container, and the LMTP service will listen to the `hostname`.
+If we decided to use `lmtp_host=0.0.0.0` then the transport maps will point to `0.0.0.0:8024`, which is an invalid destination.
+So be sure to use some sensible hostname for this Mailman container and modify the `/etc/hosts` in the Postfix machine accordingly.

 You should be familiar with regular Postfix configuration when setting this up.
 There are a lot of settings, and most defaults tend to work